tizonia/tizonia-openmax-il/README.md

 * Icecast/SHOUTcast streaming client (formats: mp3, aac, and opus, more to be added in the future).
 * Daemon and command line modes (no GUI).
 * MPRIS D-BUS v2 media player remote control interface (early days, work-in-progress).
 * Completely based on OpenMAX IL 1.2.
-No gstreamer, libav, or ffmpeg needed for audio decoding.
+No gstreamer, libav, or ffmpeg libraries needed.
 * Written in C++.

 ### A multimedia framework based on OpenMAX IL 1.2 ###